A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 What Is Continental Knitting?

-The term “left handed” to describe this style is a bit of a misnomer.
-Ot’s not actually a knitting method for lefties, left hand and right handed people can do it.
+The term “left handed” to describe this style is a misnomer.
+Left hand and right handed people do it.

-Knitters using the continental style hold their yarn in the left hand, most other styles use the right hand.
+Knitters using the continental style hold their yarn in the left hand, other styles use the right.

-Unlike English (also known as ‘throwing’), and Portuguese knitting, you work knit stitches using the tip of your right knitting needle to poke through and under the yarn.
+Unlike English (‘throwing’), and Portuguese knitting, work knit stitches with the tip of your right knitting needle.

-There are various ways to work stitches, but they all look the same in a pattern when completed.
+There are various ways to work stitches, but they look the same when completed.